Jeppa’s Juniors – Round 19

 Keep Your Eye On

-It’s time to vote for the best rookie in 2013.
-Select two youngsters that you believe were the most valuable throughout the season and consider scoring ability, games played, consistency, etc.
+It’s time to vote for this season’s best rookie.
+Select the ‘junior’ that you believe was the most valuable throughout the season.
+Consider scoring, games played, consistency, and the like.